lisawilliams/-SNDMakes-Boston/README.md

 * Mike Workman, Boston Globe: "Facebook has solved the problem because they have to get content from their users for free -- so of course they make it easy.
 But what would it look like if we could make it that easy in the newsroom?"

+**How might we improve the process of pitching stories?**
+* This idea was from Sean Dillingham of KPCC